 AgResults uses incentives to overcome market failures for specific agricultural technologies.
-The prize competition model, which is a sub-class of PfR pull mechanisms, incentivizes the private sector to work towards pre-defined results through rewards that are paid out only if the results are achieved.
+The prize competition model, which is a sub-class of Pay-for-Results approaches, incentivizes the private sector to work towards pre-defined results through rewards that are paid out only if the results are achieved.
 AgResults projects use prize competition incentives to encourage key private sector actors’ involvement in the market for a technology, either by developing the technology or encouraging its adoption by poor households.

 The failure of a market to develop can be caused by low supply, low demand, a weak policy environment, or a combination of these.
 This diagram shows some examples: